 Regarding the new CHCP Exam

-Starting with the March 2018 testing window, the CHCP exam will include updated content to further reflect interprofessional practice and the updated National Learning Competencies and to ensure that the knowledge and skills evaluated in the exam fully align with those competencies continuing professional development (CPD) professionals need to perform their jobs.
+As of March 2018, the CHCP exam includes updated content to further reflect interprofessional practice and the updated National Learning Competencies and to ensure that the knowledge and skills evaluated in the exam fully align with those competencies continuing professional development (CPD) professionals need to perform their jobs.

-If you have already earned the CHCP credential, you do not need to retake the exam.
+If you have already earned the CHCP credential and you have kept it regularly renewed, you do not need to retake the exam.
 Your CHCP certification continues to be valid as long as you remain current with the CHCP recertification process and submit your CPD portfolio during the appropriate recertification periods.

 |Annual Recertification Periods|